site-assist/data-tech-test/README.md

 > **Your second task is to define a permit cycle funnel along with some success metrics to measure it.**

 ***What we expect?***
+1. Task 1 helped you understand a permit's "life cycle".
+With those states:
+   - you will now construct a "golden" path where success can be measured with your metrics.
+   - each path's "milestones" can be a collections of states.
+Try to think of a holistic view first before going into more details.
-1. From this funnel, we should be able to label our data.
+2. We should be able to label our data with you funnel.
 It can then be used for some DS projects as well as for internal reporting.
-Try to think of a holistic view first before going into more details.
-2. From your derived metrics, what would you recommend as a first DS project?
+3. From your derived metrics, what would you recommend as a first DS project?

 ### Additional question